Justification of Red List Category

 The very small range and rarity of this species suggest that its population is extremely small and that the population size at each of the known locations is tiny.
 Its habitat, and by inference the population, have undergone a considerable decline that may be continuing.
 This combination of factors leads to classification as Critically Endangered.

-The population is estimated to number 50-249 mature individuals based on an assessment of known records, descriptions of abundance and range size.
+No census has been carried out, but the population is estimated to number 50-249 mature individuals based on an assessment of known records, descriptions of abundance and range size.
 This is consistent with recorded population density estimates for congeners or close relatives with a similar body size, and the fact that only a proportion of the estimated extent of occurrence is likely to be occupied.
 This estimate is equivalent to 75-374 individuals in total, rounded here to 70-400 individuals.

 Conservation Actions Underway

 CITES Appendix II.
 It occurs in two protected areas: Isla de Salamanca (21,000 ha) and Ciénaga Grande de Santa Marta Flora and Fauna Sanctuary (26,810 ha) (Schuchmann et al. 2015).
 There have been recent efforts to address wood cutting in Isla de Salamanca through increased regulation and surveillance, and in 2015 an area of the park was temporarily closed to prevent deliberate fires (Parra et al. 2016).
 Despite a number of searches, there have been very few records within the national park during the 1990s and 2000s (P. G. W. Salaman in litt.
 1999, R. Strewe in litt.
 1999, J. C. De Las Casas in litt.
 2008).
 The Corporación Sentido Natural and the Fundación Colibri are researching its taxonomic status and ecological requirements.